capstoneaau/CapstoneWiki/Wiki/PN5180 to Raspberry Pi.md

 	- `cmake ..`
 	- `make all`
 5. After everything has (hopefully) compiled, you can run each example binary in `_build/Examples/`.
 A description of each example can be found in `AN11802.pdf`.

+### pyPN5180-fork
+Our own fork of the pyPN5180 library.
+Current aim is to re-implement features that are missing from [[PN5180 to Arduino and ESP32#ATrappmann's PN5180-Library |ATrappMann's library]].

+##### Issues faced:
+Differences between SPI handling between Arduino's SPI library and Linux's spidev (and by extension the python wrapper).
+SPI transfers deassert chip select between transmissions by default, which is not allowed on the PN5180 (see below).
+Solution: use `xfer2` instead of `xfer`.

+>The whole transmit buffer shall be written at once as well.
+No NSS assertion is allowed during data transfer. [[PN5180A0XX-C1-C2.pdf#page=19&selection=30,20,31,42|PN5180A0XX-C1-C2, page 19]]